FAQs

-Connecting applications to Ceph/S3 storage
+How to connect applications to Ceph/S3 storage?

 Workarounds to the CORS OPTIONS request processing error when calling HTTP PUT method